Balancing responsibilities to promote proximity and operational efficiency

 The Supervisory Board

-The Executive Board
+The Management Board

-The Executive Board proposes to the Supervisory Board any policies that it considers necessary in the best interests of both the company and its cooperative growers.
+The Management Board proposes to the Supervisory Board any policies that it considers necessary in the best interests of both the company and its cooperative growers.
 Then, working alongside the Management Committee, the managers, and all teams of operational and functional divisions of the Group, it ensures their implementation.

 Tereos’ new cooperative organisation will be based on the constitution of four committees which will carry out in-depth work on issues specific to each type of crop and each market sector: Sugar Beet, Potatoes, Animal Feed (alfalfa and sugar beet pulp) and Public Affairs.